Sahilrajveer/reasonbench/.github/reminder-message.md

 Hey Diogo 👋

-This is your **monthly reminder** to dedicate some time to improving **reasonbench**!

-Here are some things you can do:
-- 🧩 Check open issues and PRs
-- 🧪 Run `devtools::check()` and verify dependencies
-- 📚 Update vignettes and documentation
-- 🚀 Review the ROADMAP for upcoming goals
-- 🧠 Plan next features for benchmarking and visualization
+This is the **main issue** used for monthly maintenance reminders.

+Each month, this issue will receive a new comment with a checklist of maintenance actions.

+To disable, pause, or edit the schedule, modify `.github/workflows/monthly-reminder.yaml`.

-*(Automated monthly workflow — no manual action required.)*
+*(Automated workflow — no manual action required.)*